Chirishman/chirishman.github.io/_posts/2018-06-05-Calculated-Properties.md

     Minimum  :
     Property : length

 That works great, now we need to copy this logic to the Sum column and trim the decimal places from both.

+### Rounding

 The rounding will be done using `[math]::Round($ValueToBeRounded,$NumberOfPlacesToRoundTo)`

 In this case we'll round to two places.